top of page

 ABOUT

-Throughout my life, I have been dedicated to volunteering and communication.
-This began during my high school years in the 1970s, when I served in public service.
-In the 80s and 90s, I worked in the fire service, and during the 2000s, I served in law enforcement.
-I continue to volunteer today, and my latest assignment is to assist trained radio operators, along with our local Emergency Management and Red Cross, in developing and operating more reliable equipment.
-Together, we implement communication systems to ensure continuous safety communications for the public during emergencies.
+Throughout my life, I’ve been passionate about volunteering and communication, which began in high school during the 1970s when I joined a local disaster action team.
+We supported the National Weather Service by providing advanced warnings about severe storms and assisted local law enforcement by relaying motorists' emergency calls from citizen band radio channel 9, mainly from highways and interstates in our area.
+In the 80s and 90s, I worked in the fire service, and in the 2000s, I served in law enforcement.
+I still volunteer today, focusing on a project (ARRL ARES) that helps trained radio operators, along with our local Emergency Management and Red Cross, to develop and operate more reliable equipment.
+Together, we create communication systems to ensure that safety information reaches the public during emergencies.

 Below are pictures of my portable VHF, UHF and HF radio equipment: